How is animation used in advertising?

 Back in 2002, the NSPCC released a video titled ‘Real Children Don’t Bounce Back’.
 The purpose of this was to use animation to get around the fact of child abuse.
 Obviously, you can’t show a child being beaten, so as a result, the NSPCC resorted to finding a different way.

-How they filmed this was to have a live-action actor to be the father and film his role in the advert while animators would animate the boy to show the animated boy being beaten up by his father.
+How they filmed this was to have a live-action actor to be the father and film his role in the advert while animators would animate the boy to show him being beaten up by his father.
 This was the most creative but emotionally resident way of truly showing what goes on behind a closed door.

-This was an incredibly hard-hitting and emotionally resident advert that truly made people stand up and take notice.
+This was an incredibly hard-hitting advert that truly made people stand up and take notice.
 This advert without question is one of my go two choices when it comes to great case studies regarding how is animation used in advertising.